robertdpowell/100-days-of-event-driven-architectures/README.md

 BUT - consider this ---> if the consumer needs more information than we are providing, have we defined our payloads/boundaries correctly?

+**Day 9**

+Producers should not know about consumers.

+Questions we need to answer in our documentation?

+What events is this service producing?
+What events messages can I consume from this service?
+What is the format of those messages?
+Which schema version should I use?
+Who is producing what?
+Who is consuming what?

+**How to document?**

+- Readme?
+But doesn’t fulfil discovery requirement.
+- AsyncAPI
+- Eventcatalog - opensource (add event catalogue to my product page)